 Yay!
-You’ve decided to work with an Interior Designer to curate and procure custom furnishings for your home.
+You’ve decided to work with an Interior Designer to curate and procure custom furnishings for your home and you’ve set up your first design consultation meeting.
 What next?

 Read on to learn how to prepare for your consultation so that our time together is productive.
 The end result will be beautiful, functional, and comfortable for you, your family, and your guests.
 We know the questions to ask to ensure that your end result exceeds expectation!